-Search engines are, in a sense, the heartbeat of the internet; “googling” has become a part of everyday speech and is even recognized by Merriam-Webster as a grammatically correct verb.
-It’s a common misconception, however, that googling a search term will reveal every site out there that addresses your search.
-In fact, typical search engines like Google, Yahoo, or Bing actually access only a tiny fraction – estimated at 0.03% – of the internet.
-The sites that traditional searches yield are part of what’s known as the Surface Web, which is comprised of indexed pages that a search engine’s web crawlers are programmed to retrieve.
+Search engines are, in a sense, the heartbeat of the internet; "Googling" has become a part of everyday speech and is even recognized by Merriam-Webster as a grammatically correct verb.
+It's a common misconception, however, that Googling a search term will reveal every site out there that addresses your search.
+Typical search engines like Google, Yahoo, or Bing actually access only a tiny fraction — estimated at 0.03% — of the internet.
+The sites that traditional searches yield are part of what's known as the Surface Web, which is comprised of indexed pages that a search engine's web crawlers are programmed to retrieve.

-Deep Web pages operate just like any other site online, but they are constructed so that their existence is invisible to Web crawlers.
-While recent news, such as the bust of the infamous Silk Road drug-dealing site and Edward Snowden’s NSA shenanigans, have spotlighted the Deep Web’s existence, it’s still largely misunderstood.
+So what is the Deep Web, exactly?
+Deep Web pages operate just like any other site online, but they are constructed so that their existence is invisible to crawlers.
+While recent news, such as the bust of the infamous drug trafficking site Silk Road and Edward Snowden's NSA shenanigans, have spotlighted the Deep Web's existence, it's still largely misunderstood.

 Search Engines and the Surface Web

 Understanding how surface pages are indexed by search engines can help you understand what the Deep Web is all about.
 In early days, computing power and storage space was at such a premium that search engines indexed a minimal number of pages, often storing only partial content.
 The methodology behind searching reflected users' intentions; early Internet users generally sought research, so the first search engines indexed simple queries that students or other researchers were likely to make.
 Search results consisted of actual content that a search engine had stored.